About a minute was cut from In The Flesh? right before the album’s release. The movie restores almost 20 seconds of the missing parts.

 “What Shall We Do Now?” was cut just before release of The Wall.
 The studio version has never been released on album, CD, or digital and can only be found on the movie soundtrack.

 Even in its edited, obscured form, this Waters/Gilmour rocker has been a rock radio staple since the album was released.
-Fortunately, a couple of the little-known single releases let us rebuild the entire unobscured track.
+Fortunately, a couple of the little-known single releases let us rebuild and hear the entire unobscured track.